flame-engine/flame/doc/other_modules/flame_oxygen/components.md

 ```

-### SizeComponent
+## SizeComponent

-The `SizeComponent` is as its name implies is a component that describe the size of an entity.
+The `SizeComponent` as its name implies is a component that describes the size of an entity.
 And it is registered to the world by default.

 Creating a sized entity using OxygenGame: